Daniel Boone: American Revolution

-American Indians who were unhappy about the loss of Kentucky in treaties, saw the American Revolutionary War (1775–1783) as a chance to drive out the colonists.
+American Indians who were unhappy about the loss of Kentucky by treaties saw the American Revolutionary War (1775–1783) as a chance to drive out the colonists.
 Isolated settlers and hunters became the frequent target of attacks, convincing many to abandon Kentucky.
-By late spring of 1776, Boone and his family were among the fewer than 200 colonists who remained in Kentucky, primarily at the fortified settlements of Boonesborough, Harrodsburg, and Logan's Station.
+By late spring of 1776, Boone and his family were among the fewer than 200 colonists who remained, primarily at the fortified settlements of Boonesborough, Harrodsburg, and Logan's Station.

 On July 14, 1776, Boone's daughter Jemima and two other girls were captured outside Boonesborough by an Indian war party, who carried the girls north toward the Shawnee towns in the Ohio country.
-Boone and a group of men from Boonesborough followed in pursuit, finally catching up with them two days later.
+Boone and a group of men from Boonesborough set out in pursuit, finally catching up with them two days later.
 Boone and his men ambushed the Indians, rescuing the girls and driving off their captors.
 The incident became the most celebrated event of Boone's life.
 James Fenimore Cooper created a version of this episode in his classic novel The Last of the Mohicans (1826).

 In 1777, Henry Hamilton, British Lieutenant Governor of Quebec, began to recruit American Indian war parties to raid the Kentucky settlements.
-That same year in March, the newly formed militia of Kentucky County, VA mustered in Boonesborough, whose population included ten to 15 enslaved people.
+That same year in March, the newly formed militia of Kentucky County, Virginia, mustered in Boonesborough, whose population included ten to 15 enslaved people.
 On April 24, 1778, the British-allied Shawnee led by Chief Blackfish mounted the siege of Boonesborough.
 Armed enslaved men fought alongside their owners at the fort's walls.
 After going beyond the fort walls to engage the attackers, London, one of the enslaved, was killed.

 Boone was shot in the ankle while outside the fort.
 Amid a flurry of bullets, he was carried back inside by Simon Kenton, a recent arrival at Boonesborough.
 Kenton became Boone's close friend, as well as a legendary frontiersman in his own right.